 Section 3.
-The Vice President/Broadcast and the Vice President/Print shall assist the President in the discharge of the duties outlined in Article IV, Section 2, as assigned by the President.
+The Vice President/Broadcast, Vice President/Print and Vice President/Digital shall assist the President in the discharge of the duties outlined in Article IV, Section 2, as assigned by the President.
 In the absence of the President, the Vice Presidents shall jointly and cooperatively assume the duties of the President.

 Section 4.
 The Secretary shall serve as the principal communications officer.
 S/he shall keep, or cause to be kept, proper minutes of all meetings and shall maintain formal records.
 The membership shall have appropriate access to minutes of all meetings of the Board of Directors.
 Access shall accordingly be granted at a time and place reasonably determined by the Secretary.
 The Secretary shall be responsible for providing timely notices of general and annual meetings to the members.
 Approval by the Board of Directors shall be necessary to release copies of the minutes of the Board of Directors’ meetings.

 Section 5.
 The Treasurer shall serve as the principal financial officer of NABJ-CC.
 S/he shall be responsible for the maintenance and submission of all financial records of NABJ-CC, the submission of monthly financial reports and an annual financial report to the membership, the deposit of funds authorized to NABJ-CC in an account and/or accounts designated by the Board of Directors and the disbursement of funds of the Organization on order from the President and/or the Board.